 The Conjuring 2

 Break the sequel curse with The Conjuring 2, James Wan’s second movie about Ed and Lorraine Warren, this time about the Enfield Poltergeist.
 This installment is just as terrifying as the first Conjuring film.
+The Conjuring universe has shown itself to be a surprisingly strong franchise, thanks to James Wan's steady hand, powerful performances, and great, old-fashioned ghost stories.

 Three teens break into a house to steal a blind veteran’s cash.
 Unfortunately for them, the vet isn’t nearly as helpless as they believe.
 And in fact, he’s been up to no good on his own.
+Part of a mini-trend of sensory deprivation films (Hush, Lights Out), Don't Breathe made good on its premise, revealing a truly horrifying "escape the room" horror movie.

 The Girl on the Train